percona/percona-server/doc/source/installation/yum_repo.rst

 .. note::

-   When installing packages manually like this, you must make sure to resolve all dependencies and install any missing packages yourself.
+   When installing packages manually, you must make sure to resolve all dependencies and install any missing packages yourself.

 Running |Percona Server|